 Unrepeatable as the combination of flowers, tress, rain and sun that the bees touch upon to make that honey.

-Sea shore – Our bees have produced a new honey, so delicious, it has been nicknamed “Ambrosia”, the Gods’ nectar.
+Our bees have produced a new honey, so delicious that and it has been nicknamed “Ambrosia”, the Gods’ nectar.
 We are proud to present the Miele di Spiaggia (sea shore honey), which comes from the coast.
 The place is the Lecciona beach, part of the natural park of Migliarino San Rossore and Massaciuccoli.
 Here, the Thyrreanean waters wash the dunes and sand.
 It is the same sea that mitigates the climate in the vineyards of Valgiano.
-And, during the windy, “libeccio”days, salt is blown all the way up on to the olive trees’ leaves.
+And, during the windy, “libeccio”days, the salt is blown all the way up on to the olive trees’ leaves.
 On these dunes, between the pinewood and the shore, the bees live and savour the delights of the flowers of the Mediterranean scrub and the helicrysium meadows that stretch almost all the way to the shore bestowing on the honey a unique aroma.
-This is how Miele di Spiaggia is born, sweet, but also with brackish notes, Helicrysium comes out with plenty of character giving out liquorish and curry aromas.
-Initially, the consistency is is of an amber liquid until the autumn, when medium size grains begin to crystallize, whose aromas remain unaltered like those that can only be found on this beach during the hot summers.
-(Jars gr.250)
+This is how the Miele di Spiaggia is born, sweet, but also with brackish notes, the helicrysium comes out with plenty of character giving out liquorish and curry aromas.
+Initially, the consistency is is of a liquid until the autumn, when medium size grains begin to crystallise, whose aromas remain unaltered like those that can only be found on this beach during the hot summers.

 The Tenuta di Valgiano’s 16 hectares of vineyards stand on a terrace of pebbles and clayey alberese rocks.
 By preference, the Sangiovese is grown along the edge of the alberese soil, that allows it to maintain its aromatic properties and at the same time achieve good structure.
 The clayey soil is where the Merlot is cultivated and it is able to maintain its fineness and elegance, despite the heaviness of the soil.
 On the sandstone pebbles, it is only the Syrah that can achieve structure as well as perfume.
 The vines are between 6 and 40 years old and there are 5700 plants per hectare.
 Organic and biodynamic farming have been adopted: careful management of the soil through seeding leguminous, gramineae and aromatic plants, sensitive use of tillage, clay, copper and sulphur treatments only, biological action against parasites, and sensitive management of the leaf canopy.
 Analyses are carried out on the deep layers of soil in order to gain a better understanding of the natural vine-climate-soil balance and therefore ensure that this balance is maintained.